ioet/time-tracker-backend/README.md

 python3 -m pytest -v
 ```

-The database tests will be done in the table `tests` of the database specified by the variable `DATABASE_URI`.
+The database tests will be done in the table `tests` of the database specified by the variable `SQL_DATABASE_URI`.
 If this
 variable is not specified it will automatically connect to SQLite database in-memory.
 This will do, because we are using
 [SQL Alchemy](https://www.sqlalchemy.org/features.html) to be able connect to any SQL database maintaining the same
 codebase.